 - Damaged reputation

 Bankruptcy offers overwhelmed debtors a fresh start through Chapter 7, Chapter 13 and Chapter 11 (primarily for businesses) restructuring, reorganizing of assets and payment of debts.
-However, bankruptcy proceedings and processes are extremely complicated and require legal expertise for effective resolution of debt obligations.
+However, Virginia makes bankruptcy proceedings and processes extremely complicated.
+Most require legal expertise for effective resolution of debt obligations.
 That’s where a Manassas bankruptcy attorney can intervene and guide you toward financial peace of mind.

 The Bankruptcy Solution Options and Differences—How to Assess Which One is Right for You

 Depending on how much money you and your family make, you may qualify for Chapter 7 relief.
 For most people filing for Chapter 7 bankruptcy, they do not lose any of their assets.
 Exemption laws allow you allows you to retain some assets identified by bankruptcy law as “necessities of modern life” such as motor vehicles, clothing, household goods, appliances and furnishings, pensions, professional tools or equipment, public assistance benefits, and unemployment compensation.
 Exemption law is a complicated area that a Manassas Law bankruptcy attorney can explain and assist you through the process.
-Once your Chapter 7 bankruptcy is complete, you are permanently released from further debt obligations.
+Once you’ve completed the Chapter 7 bankruptcy, you are permanently released from further debt obligations.

-In this case, a repayment plan will be structured that assures creditors that your debts will be paid, in part or in whole.
-Because you have sufficient income to pay non-exempt debts, foreclosures and repossessions are halted in exchange for your scheduled, contractual promise to payments.
+In this case, the judge structures a repayment plan that assures creditors that your debts will be paid, in part or in whole.
+Because you have the income to pay non-exempt debts, foreclosures and repossessions are halted in exchange for your scheduled, contractual promise to payments.
 The downside of Chapter 13 is that to retain your exempt property and assets, but you must pay your unsecured creditors as specified by the repayment plan regularly and on time to avoid repossessions and/or foreclosures of secured debt, such as mortgages and car loans.
 If you fail to make payments on time, repossessions and/or foreclosures will proceed.

 This form of bankruptcy is primarily for the purpose of helping corporations, partnerships and limited liability companies (LLC) reorganize their business affairs, income, expenses and debts and still retain profits.
 As this process mandates, the business pays creditors through a debt repayment plan while continuing to operate.
-After all unsecured creditor payments are completed, any other debts are permanently discharged.
+After you have completely paid all unsecured creditor payments, any other debts are permanently discharged.
 A Chapter 11 bankruptcy is the most complex, costly and lengthy of all bankruptcy proceedings.
 Therefore, debt management alternatives should be carefully analyzed and explored to determine if it is the best option for a business.

 ▪Chapter 7 bankruptcy is for debtors with insufficient income to pay their debts.